 It is not a simple topic.
 The work/life balance of a parent has always been a point for discussion but as diversity, equity, inclusion and equal pay topics evolve, then so does how we parent and especially for working women.

 Does your company support parenting proactively?
 Do you feel able to keep your role and even progress while having time off for parental leave?
 At FGA we support our colleagues, freelancers and partners that are parents to maintain flexible, remote working schedules while looking after their kids.
 And we support those not returning to work to keep intellectually active while being at home with their children.
-Contact us if you would like to discuss our work further.
+Contact us if you would like to discuss our work further and watch Cinderella 2021.